JoBCB/Choreographing-an-Art-Catalogue/README.md

 			- (non)linearity; random sequence;
 			- zooming in diverse scales; from different angles and perspective, juxtaposition..;

-You can enact the catalogue through actual physical movement; and or experiment by using digital tools and computer code.
+  - You can enact the catalogue through actual physical movement; and or experiment by using digital tools and computer code.
+Choose a form of written notation that better helps representing your catalogue system.

   - Set variations: you can define variations within your catalogue system; including permanent and non-permanent features.